Our verdict

 - put cardboard or paper balls inside to protect the shape

-And if you don’t have a washing machine at hand, some wearers were able to wash the shoes by hand, and they still looked like new afterwards.
+And if you don’t have a washing machine at hand, we were also able to wash the shoes by hand, and they still looked like new afterward.

-A few people mentioned that although they love the white and lighter colorways, their maintenance is “admittedly more intensive” than for the darker ones.
+Although we love the white and lighter colorways, their maintenance is admittedly more intensive than for the darker ones.

-And several others complained that the Wool Runner is slow to dry.
-For them, it took anywhere from 24 to 48 hours.
+We also noticed that the Wool Runner is slow to dry.
+It took anywhere from 24 to 48 hours.

 Simple but so elegant